A Week in Kathmandu: Inside Nepal's Chaotic, Beautiful Capital

 Total momo expenditure for the day: 700 NPR (~$5.25).
 Three meals.
 All excellent.
 Each one slightly different — the spice levels, the wrapper thickness, the sauce.

-Kathmandu's momos are the best dumplings I've eaten anywhere, and I will defend this position against Tibetan, Chinese, Japanese, and Georgian dumpling advocates.
+Kathmandu's momos are the best dumplings on the map, a position worth defending against Tibetan, Chinese, Japanese, and Georgian dumpling advocates alike.

-I fly back in four months for Everest Base Camp.
-But honestly, I'd go back just for Kathmandu.
+Plenty of travelers fly back for Everest Base Camp.
+But Kathmandu earns a return on its own.
 For the stupa eyes that follow you everywhere.
 For the morning light on Swayambhunath's golden spire.
 For the 250-rupee momos and the 350-rupee dal bhat and the city that puts life and death on the same riverbank and doesn't look away.

 Kathmandu is not easy.
 The power cuts, the traffic, the dust, the touts.
 But it's real in a way that sanitized cities can't be.
 It demands your attention and rewards it completely.